-NO. PROTOCOL Full Compliance Score Actual Score B24 Lighting fixtures and all other electrical installations are installed so that material handling equipment within the certified warehouse area will not interfere with or damage the electrical installation.
-Mandatory Electrical transformers cannot be situated within the containment area.
+NO. PROTOCOL: Lighting Installation & Transformers Full Compliance Score Actual Score B24 Lighting fixtures and all other electrical installations are installed so that material handling equipment within the certified warehouse area will not interfere with or damage the electrical installation.
+Mandatory Electrical transformers and battery charging stations cannot be situated within the containment area.
 Observations:

-Auditors will examine all electrical installations and fixtures to ensure that warehouse operations do not cause damage to the fixtures or electrical wiring.
+B24 Auditors will examine all electrical installations and fixtures to ensure that warehouse operations do not cause damage to the fixtures or electrical wiring.

-Electrical transformers should be raised above protected area or be in a separate diked area.
+Electrical transformers and battery charging stations should be raised above protected area or be in a separate diked area.